Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Methods

 Consider a complete program $P$, which is a composition of variables in $\mathcal D$.
-By construction of $\mathcal G$, we can convert $P$ to a tree $T_P$ where each node is a variable in $P$ and a node's children are its input variables (figure \ref{fig:prog2tree}).
-Note that $T_P$ is not $\mathcal G$ from section \ref{sec:methods_bg}, and that $T_P$ can be constructed in $O(m)$ time.
+By construction of $\mathcal G$, we can convert $P$ to a tree $T_P$ where each node is a variable in $P$ and a node's children are its input variables (Figure \ref{fig:prog2tree}).
 Then, given a set of complete programs $\mathcal P$ and a complete program $P$, we define the structural cost $C_{P, \mathcal P}$ of $P$ relative to $\mathcal P$ as:

 where $q:\mathbb{R} \to \mathbb{R}$ is a user defined monotonically increasing function and $\ZSS$ is the Zhang-Shasha tree edit distance (TED)~\cite{zss}.
-Essentially, programs with a higher average edit distance to the elements of $\mathcal P$ are considered to be more diverse and thus incur a lower diversity cost.
+Essentially, programs with a higher average TED to the elements of $\mathcal P$ incur a lower diversity cost.

-Since this structural cost is not defined for incomplete programs or neural completions, $C_{P, \mathcal P}$ cannot actually be used in informed search algorithms.
-However, the use of the Zhang-Shasha TED admits the following admissible heuristic $H_{P_I, \mathcal P}$ for incomplete programs $P_I$, with which we can directly synthesize a set of diverse programs by iteratively synthesizing programs and adding them to $\mathcal P$.
+Since this structural cost is not defined for incomplete programs or neural completions, $C_{P, \mathcal P}$ cannot be used in informed search algorithms.
+However, the following admissible heuristic $H_{P_I, \mathcal P}$ for incomplete programs $P_I$ allows us to create a set of diverse programs by iteratively synthesizing programs and adding them to $\mathcal P$.

 [section] [theorem]{Lemma} \begin{lemma} Let $P_I$ be an incomplete program and $T_{P_I}$ be the tree of its known variables. $T_{P_I}$ is guaranteed to exist by construction of $\mathcal G$.
 Define $H_{P_I, \mathcal P}$ as: